 Geauga County Department on Aging

-In addition to its home-delivered meals program, the department is offering meals to go at each of its senior center locations.
+In addition to its home-delivered meals program, the department offers congregate meals at senior center locations.
 Learn more here.

 Geauga Hunger Task Force